How Netflix eliminated Blockbuster

 3. Business Value

 On the other hand, Netflix knew how to take advantage of emerging technology and changed the way we consume entertainment.
-This story reminds us that in the business world, the only constant is change, and those who cannot adapt risk becoming obsolete.
+This story reminds us that in the business world, the only constant is change, and those who cannot adapt, risk becoming obsolete.

 Written by Moises Hamui Abadi : I am an entrepreneur, founding partner of Viceversa and SoyMacho.
-After leading several digital businesses and advising several other businesses; I decided to form MHA Consulting, a digital marketing consultancy dedicated to growing and enhancing digital businesses in more than 7 countries and generating more than 1,500 million pesos.
+After leading several digital businesses and advising several other businesses, I decided to form MHA Consulting, a digital marketing consultancy dedicated to growing and empowering digital businesses in more than 7 countries and generating more than 1,500 million pesos.

 Leave a comment